marinanoa/vite-react-ts-proj/README.md

 ## Introduction

 This is a personal frontend project used for practice.
-It is based in React with Vite and implements a clean architecture.
+It is built with React with Vite and implements a clean architecture.

 The application works with the backend application of the project [NodeResetServerCleanArch](https://github.com/marinanoa/NodeRestServerCleanArch).

 :construction: This project is under development.
-It misses tests, and other things.
+It is missing tests, and other things.
 There is only one hook added to call the endpoint in the backend that registers users.

 ## How to run